thesofproject/sof/tools/README.md

 #### Compilation steps

-Run the host-build-all.sh to build the required libraries for the testbench.
+Run the rebuild-testbench.sh to build the required libraries for the testbench.
 It should also build the testbench executable.

 #### Running the Testbench